berryzen/linux_config/README.md

-## reference and backup for some linux config files
+## reference and backup for some linux terminal configuration files

 ### vimrc